Western US Expansion

 - Towered airports other than the one listed above are effectively non-towered.
 Pick up your IFR clearance on the ground with Approach or the overlying Center, then use the published CTAF for that field to self-announce your departure, then call us in the air.
 You can also depart VFR and activate your IFR in the air.

 - TRACONs (approach/departure frequencies) are available where they cover a towered airport listed above.
-That means Albuquerque, Aspen, Chinook (Yakima), Denver, Norcal, Phoenix, Portland, Salt Lake City, Seattle, and Spokane approaches are supported.
+This means Albuquerque, Amarillo, Aspen, Chinook (Yakima), Denver, El Paso, Norcal, Phoenix, Portland, Salt Lake City, Seattle, and Spokane approaches are supported.
 If your selected airport is within an unsupported TRACON, call the overlying Center instead.
-For example, since Boise (KBOI) is not a supported towered airport, Boise Approach is not available.
+For example, since Boise (KBOI) is not yet a supported towered airport, Boise Approach is not available.
 You would call Salt Lake City Center on the nearest published Center frequency on the Low Enroute IFR chart to pick up your clearance.

 Note: Due to the real world placement of radio transmitters, you may not be able to reach some of the ATC facilities while on the ground.
 In such cases, depart VFR (or IFR with a simulated clearance) and call us in the air.

 This allows pilots to access more than 2500 additional airports throughout the Western Expansion area!

 When will this be available?